 The application for the ECC (Appendix A) is compiled and submitted to the Ministry of Environment, Forestry, and Tourism (MEFT), the environmental custodian for project registration purposes.
 Upon submission of an Environmental Scoping Assessment (ESA) Report and Draft Environmental Management Plan (EMP) (Appendix B), an ECC for the proposed project may be considered by the Environmental Commissioner at the MEFT Department of Environmental Affairs and Forestry (DEAF).

-The EIA project is headed by Mr. Nerson Tjelos, a qualified and experienced Geoscientist and experienced EAP.
-The consultation process and reporting are done by Ms. Hilma Nampala and Reviewed by Mr. Nerson Tjelos.
-Mr. Nerson Tjelos' CV is presented in Appendix C.
+The EIA project is headed by Ms. Iyaloo Nakale, a qualified and experienced EAP.
+Which included the consultation process and reporting.
+The EAP CV is presented in Appendix C.

 1.3 Motivation for the Proposed Project